22 May Two-minute Guide: Residency in Italy for citizens not from the EU

 You know, Italy’s current tax incentives to move are great!
 But you can’t have them if you can’t legally stay!

-For freelancers, online consultants, authors and coaches, digital nomads and the like, who don’t have Italian residency rights already, you will need to join a sort-of queue, to apply for a visa to stay, similar to a work visa, and contained within the self-employment work visa rules.
-These particular rules are contained within the “Decreto Flussi” which is an Italian regime that allocates employment visas for non-EU nationals under a quota system.
+Aside from the new Digital nomad visa (see below) for freelancers, online consultants, authors and the like, who don’t have Italian residency rights already, you will need to join a sort-of queue, to apply for a self-employment visa to stay, contained within Italy’s self-employment work visa rules.
+These particular visas are subject to the “Decreto Flussi” which is an Italian regime that allocates employment visas for non-EU nationals under a quota system.

-I’ll write more about that later, however as a starting point, the number of visas available that make up the quota for self-employed change each year.
+I’ll write more about that later, however as a starting point, the number of visas available that make up the quota for self-employed are quite limited, and change each year.
 In 2019 approximately 2,500 visas were allocated and in 2020 none were alocated (Covid-affected year).

 That’s a two minute Guide!
-For more information, reach out.
+For more information, reach out to us via our contact form.
+Best of luck!